kwongtn/CourseExtractor/README.md

     ```
     node ./main.js path_to_HAL_file
     ```
+    or, if you want to download the videos together too, you can run the following:
+    ```
+    node ./main.js --videoDownload path_to_HAL_file
+    ```
-1. An output of all the video URLs will be in the `./output` directory.
+1. An output of all the video URLs will be in the `./output/videoList.json` file, and if you specified the `--videoDownload` parameter, videos will be downloaded alongside the subtitle files.
-1. Copy the links and paste into any downloader (or browser window) to download the videos.
-Do note that you would need to manually rename the files.
+1. <strike> Copy the links and paste into any downloader (or browser window) to download the videos.
+Do note that you would need to manually rename the files.</strike>

 ## Parameters
 ```
 Usage: node ./main.js [params] path_to_HAL_file

         --help                  Displays this help message.
         --license               Outputs the license of this project.
 (GNU General Public License)
         --noSubs                Disables output of subtitles.
         --noInfo                Disables output of course information.
         --noBB                  Disables output of BB code.
+        --videoDownload         Downloads video using filenames as specified in './output/videoList.json'
-        --noVideo       Disables output of video URLs.
+        --noURL                 Disables output of video URLs.

 ```

 # FAQ